-Chapter 2: Getting to Know the Wireless Ethernet Bridge
+Chapter 2: Getting to Know the Wireless-G Ethernet Bridge

-The Wireless Ethernet Bridge 's Back Panel
+The Wireless-G Ethernet Bridge's Back Panel

-Reset The Reset button resets the Bridge to its factory default set- tings.
-X-II The X-II selection switch offers a choice between two set- tings.
-Use the X setting if you are connecting the Bridge to a network card or other Ethernet device.
-Use the II setting if you are connecting the Bridge to a hub or switch.
-LAN The LAN port is where you will connect your Ethernet net- work cable.

-The Power port is where you will connect your power.
-Power
+- ResetThe Reset button resets the Bridge to its factory default settings.X-IIThe X-II (MDI/MDI-X) slide switch - offers a choice between two settings.
+Use the X setting if you are connecting the Bridge to a network adapter.
+Use the II setting if you are connecting the Bridge to a hub or switch. - LAN The LAN port is where you will connect the Ethernet network cable. - Power The Power port is where you will connect the power adapter.